-The conditions of access provided for in this text were laid down by the Security Council in resolution 9 (1946); but Serbia and Montenegro has not invoked that resolution, nor brought itself within the terms laid down therein.
+The conditions of access provided for in this text were laid down by the Security Council in resolution 9 (1946); but Serbia and Montenegro has not invoked that resolution, or brought itself within the terms laid down therein.

-92. The Court notes that the Applicant, in the present case, has not in fact claimed that the Court is open to it under paragraph 2 of Article 35, but has based its right of access to the Court solely on paragraph 1 of the Article.
-However, in some of the cases concerning Legality of Use of Force, including the present one, the Respondent has in its preliminary objections, or in oral argument, raised the question of the possible application of paragraph 2, in order to contend that Serbia and Montenegro may not rely upon that text.
+- 92. The Court notes that the Applicant, in the present case, has not in fact claimed that the Court is open to it under paragraph 2 of Article 35, but has based its right of access to the Court solely on paragraph 1 of the Article.
+However, in some of the cases concerning Legality of Use of Force, including the present one, the Respondent has in its preliminary objections and, in certain of these cases, at the hearings raised the question of the possible application of paragraph 2, in order to contend that Serbia and Montenegro may not rely upon that text.
 In this context, reference has been made to an Order of the Court in another case, in which the provisional view was expressed that Article IX of the Genocide Convention could be considered as a special provision contained in a treaty in force.
-The Court is therefore of the view that in the circumstances of this case it is appropriate for it to examine the possible application of paragraph 2 of Article 35.
+The Court is therefore of the view that in the circumstances of this case it is appropriate for it to examine the possible application of paragraph 2 of Article 35. - 93.
+In its Application instituting proceedings against Portugal, Serbia and Montenegro invoked as a basis of jurisdiction, inter alia, Article IX of the Genocide Convention.
+During the proceedings on the request by Serbia and Montenegro for the indication of provisional measures, Portugal contended that at the date of the filing of the Application, 29 April 1999, Portugal was not a party to that Convention.
+In reply to a question from a Member of the Court at the hearings, the Agent of